Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-14.
 Visceral and parietal peritonea.

 In order to give an explanation of the peritoneum, we must familiarize ourselves with a few definitions.
 Abdominal and pelvic organs are classified into two groups: intraperitoneal organs which are hung by mesentery and retroperitoneal organs which are not (Fig. 7-34).
-Intraperitoneal organs are oftentimes located anterior and are mobile.
+Intraperitoneal organs are oftentimes located anteriorly and are mobile.

 Parietal peritoneum covers the retroperitoneal organs partly and is in contact with the abdominal wall and pelvic wall (Fig. 7-34).